microsoft/AzureMonitorAddonForSplunk/README.md

 This add-on requires an Azure Event Hub, Key Vault, Azure AD Service Principal and other configurations to properly integrate Splunk with Azure.
 Creating and configuring the Azure resources can be accomplished using one of the scripts available in the `.\scripts` folder as shown here:

+### MSI authentication

+If you are planning to use MSI authentication instead of Service Principal (SPN), first ensure that you VM is up and running within your Azure subscription.

 * Windows users can use the PowerShell script `.\scripts\azure-setup.ps1`.
 Proceed to the section [Azure configuration for Windows users](#powershell).
 * Linux and Mac users can use the Bash script `.\scripts\azure-setup.sh`.
 Proceed to the section [Azure configuration for Linux / Mac users](#bash).